Entering the UK in 2026: Rules, ETA & Border Guide

 Section D: What You Can Bring with You

-The UK operates certain rules on what travellers can and cannot bring with them into the country.
+The UK operates specific rules on what travellers can and cannot bring with them into the country.
 There are also set allowances for different types of goods that may be exempt from tax or duty.

 1. Luggage and Personal Items